corail-research/learning-generic-csp/src/models/decision_tsp/setup.md

 ## QSopt
 Concorde requires a linear programming solver.
 In this setup, we use QSopt.
 Simply download it (all three files) from (this link)[https://www.math.uwaterloo.ca/~bico/qsopt/downloads/downloads.htm].
 I am using ubuntu, so I download all 3 files located at the bottom of the page and I place them in a directory named `qsopt_solver`.

-## Download, Installation and Setup
+## Concorde Download, Installation and Setup
 ```
 sudo apt update
 sudo apt install build-essential libgmp-dev libgsl-dev